Turning Negatives Into Positives

 Mercedes Silia’s optimism spreads joy in her lab

 Mercedes is the poster woman for “learning on the job.”
-Everything she has learned about caring for and shipping mice and rats for clients has come from her work training.
+Everything she has learned about being a laboratory animal technician and caring for and shipping mice and rats for clients has come from her work training.
 With her enthusiasm for her work and her happy personality, she is the perfect fit for her current role training new hires.

 Mercedes has worked for Charles River in the same department for 16 years this September.
 She knows intimately every facet of not only her job, but the ins and outs of the facility itself.
 For a new hire, she is certainly a positive and reassuring presence during their initial training.
 For seasoned employees working on retraining or new standard operating procedures (SOP), it is valuable to have such a dedicated teacher.